Nyakorare/GuestGo/THESIS DESC/FUNCTIONALITY.md

 **Objective:** To ensure that a guard can scan a valid visit QR at the entrance gate, capture a face image, and transition the visit status from `pending` to `in_progress`.

+**Preconditions:**
+- Guard user account exists and is authenticated
+- Guard Dashboard page is accessible
+- A visit exists with status 'pending' and a valid QR code
+- Camera access is available for face capture
+- Python AI service (YOLOv8) is available or BlazeFace fallback is active
+- Entrance RPC function is configured

 **Actions:**
 - Step 1: Sign in as a guard user
 - Step 2: Navigate to Guard Dashboard page